 John F.S.
 Condren advised in 2009 that he bought the Surtees from Mathews in December 1974 and fully rebuilt it for Mathews to drive in the 1975 Long Beach Grand Prix.
 However, Mathews kept the car after the race and Condren claims that he is still owed money from this deal.
 Condren added that the second tub was built up after Mathews bent the original at Riverside in mid-to-late 1973 but the original was repaired and the backup was not used.
 However, this backup may have been pressed into service after Condren's involvement with the car.

 Advertised by Mathews (Fresno, CA) 23 May 1976.
 Later retired from Heat 2 at Riverside 1976 (entered by Justice Bros and listed as Blue/Gold in colour).
 Retired from SCCA National at Riverside 13 Feb 1977 (Formula April 1977 p51).
 Then Justice invited Ron Dykes (who had raced the Justice Bros Lola T192 and Eagle in previous seasons) to drive the TS11 in a National at Riverside 29 May 1977 which Dykes won with a new lap record.
-Dykes then appears with a TS11 on the entry list for the 1977 SCCA Run-Offs.
+Dykes then appears with a TS11 on the entry list for the 1977 SCCA Runoffs.
 A sidepod for a Justice Bros TS11 was with Don Sills (Incline Village, NV) in 2002.

 The unknown cars

 As well as the cars listed above, there was also the TS11 tub sent to Australia to replace the TS9/TS8 crashed by Hailwood.
 Team Corsair then acquired this car for Ron Grable.
 Champ Carr Inc definitely owned a second car as they advertised "2 cars complete with engines - race ready" in July 1973.
 All the later US TS11 references are thought to refer to these Posey and Grable cars.
-However, it is believed that several spare tubs were supplied to owners and one of these may have become a separate complete car.
+However, it is believed that spare tubs were supplied to some owners and one of these may have become a separate complete car.

-In Autoweek of 22 Jul 1972 it was reported that Minnesota Invader Inc (Minneapolis/St. Paul) had bought the TS11 from the defunct Team Corsair for Ron Grable to drive at Elkhart Lake on 16 Jul.
+In Autoweek of 22 Jul 1972 it was reported that Minnesota Invader Inc (Minneapolis/St. Paul) had bought the TS11 from the defunct Team Corsair for Grable to drive at Elkhart Lake on 16 July.
 However, no money was forthcoming and the cars were eventually bought by Gus Hutchison (Dallas, TX).
 The TS11 was intended to act as a spare for his new March 73A.
 Advertised in Autoweek 22 Sep 1973 "one Surtees TS11 with spare tub" and later 7 Dec 1974: said to have a new tub and a further new spare tub.
 Subsequent history unknown but see the Baca car below.

 Advertised by William T Baca (Santa Ana, CA) 3 Jul 1976: "F5000 - Surtees: Built 1973.
 1976 Pro legal.
 Never bent.
 Absolutely ready to race.
 New spare Traco engine.
 Numerous spares.
 Trailer ... $12,500".
-May not be a TS11.
-Maybe the Grable car if that was built on a new tub in 1973 or a second car built up from spares by Champ Carr for 1973?
-Note that this advert is while Mathews still has his car which suggests this one is the ex-Grable/Hutchison car rebuilt on a new tub in 1973, or maybe Hutchison's spare monocoque built into a complete car.
+It is possible that this is not a TS11, but unlikely given the date it was built.
+Note that this advert appeared while Gary Mathews still had his car(s), which suggests this one is the ex-Grable/Hutchison car rebuilt on a new tub in 1973, or maybe Hutchison's spare monocoque built into a complete car.

-These histories last updated on 23 July, 2012 .
+These histories last updated on .